fioritracker/help/docs/faq.md

 ## 6. What details do you need for troubleshooting the issues?

-Please send the screenshots form the application running in Chrome with URL and "Developer tools" console.
+Please send the screenshots of the application running in Chrome with URL and "Developer tools" console.

 Screenshot from respective SAP Gateway system from SAP Gui menu: System->Status SAP System Data -> Details.